maudg94/deepLearningProject/README.md

 # Introduction

-For our deep learning project, we wanted to stay on the classification image field and try to reuse all the method learn during the course and manipulate more precisely some concept.
-We choose a kaggle competition so that we did not need to worry about gathering enough data ourselves.
+For our deep learning project, we wanted to stay on the classification image field and try to reuse all the methods learnt during the course and manipulate more precisely some concepts.
+We chose a Kaggle competition so that we did not need to worry about gathering enough data ourselves.
 The purpose of this competition was to develop a machine learning model that could identify individual whales in images.
-Similar competition existed, but were more focused on the species of the whale.
+Similar competitions existed, but were more focused on the species of the whale.
 Here each class should actually represent one whale, identify by an Id.
 This model would then be used by associations to monitor whales activities quickly and help scientists understanding the mammal population dynamic in the world.
 The happywhale's database contains 25,000 images of whales tails, gathered from many places (institutions and public contributors).

 # Method presentation